Semra Hunter: Career

 Hunter began her broadcasting journey as an intern for Al-Jazeera Sport before being scouted to join Real Madrid TV for two and a half years.
 She then moved to Istanbul for two years as a sports anchor and correspondent for Beyond the Game’s daily sports news programme.
 In 2018 she returned to Spain, and started working for La Liga TV.

 Hunter developed a niche in Spanish football as a multi-lingual presenter, reporter and event host, and has also hosted coverage for the Champions League, World Cup and European Championships for major international broadcast networks.

 Hunter is the face of Spanish football as an expert for the likes of BBC, the Guardian, Sky Sports, Talksport, CNN, ITV, and Channel 4.

 In 2025, Semra co-hosted Red Bull Faster, a collaborative event between Red Bull and TrackMania streamer Wirtual.

-Hunter was the host for FIFA’s UEFA Preliminary Draw for the FIFA World Cup 26.
+Hunter was the host for FIFA’s UEFA Preliminary Draw for the 2026 World Cup.